-Your appeal will be heard and decided by an impartial Hearing Officer.
+Your appeal will be heard and decided by an impartial Senior Hearing Officer.
 Your property taxes do not go to the state.
-The Hearing Officer's salaries are not affected by your property values.
-The Hearing Officer will conduct the Evidentiary Hearing in your appeal.
-The Hearing Officers are attorneys who are trained specifically to conduct your hearing and issue a decision.
-The Hearing Officers act as the judge and jury in appeals before the Commission.
-Your case will be assigned to a single Hearing Officer to hear.
+The Senior Hearing Officer's salaries are not affected by your property values.
+The Senior Hearing Officer will conduct a Prehearing Conference and an Evidentiary Hearing in your appeal.
+The Senior Hearing Officers are experience attorneys and judges who are trained specifically to conduct your hearing and to decide your appeal.
+The Senior Hearing Officers act as the judge and jury in appeals before the STC.
 In most cases that Hearing Officer will then issue the written Decision and Order.
-However, after the hearing, your appeal may be assigned to another Hearing Officer to issue a Decision.
-In such instances, the new Hearing Officer will read and/or listen to the transcript of your hearing and review all exhibits that were received into evidence.
+However, after the hearing, your appeal may be re-assigned to another Senior Hearing Officer.
+In such instances, the new Senior Hearing Officer will read and/or listen to the transcript of your hearing and review all exhibits that were received into evidence.